Skip to main content

 When pupils move on, a holistic and multi-agency approach is employed to ensure that the best decisions are made for the young person and their plans for the future, incorporating parental input.

-Our approach to teaching pupils with SEN
+Our approach to teaching pupils with SEND

 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
 All teaching staff at The Heights have the highest possible expectations for all pupils in their class.